lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 - Verify that all documentation does not mention outdated commands
 - In some projects error strings might refer to a command, so a global search on common commands like 'compas run' and 'compas migrate' might be good to execute.
+- For Lightbase colleagues, see the setup of sourcemap uploads to Sentry in the first converted project.

 ## Finalization celebration